 In a decision that may end up being somewhat controversial to more hardcore fans, players will be able to unleash a combo string simply by mashing light punch, which will then knock your opponent into the air and continue the combo there if you keep hitting the button.
 As well, you’ll be able to press light punch, light kick, heavy kick, and heavy punch (one after the other in order) to unleash a universal combo string, or hit heavy punch + heavy kick to trigger your level one hyper combo.
 While some fans may argue that this makes the game too easy for lesser-skilled players, we expect that—like other fighting games such as The King of Fighters XIV that have employed auto-combo systems in recent years—these types of shortcuts will produce far less damage than doing things the more traditional way.
 And, don’t worry: all of these shortcuts will be options, so longtime players can still rely on more traditional techniques for unleashing moves or combos.

 What modes will be available in the game?
 It seems Capcom has learned their lesson from the release of Street Fighter V, as MvC: Infinite will have a variety of both single-player and multiplayer content on the disc from day one.
-At launch, players will have access to full Arcade and VS CPU modes, a cinematic story campaign, Mission Mode (a collection of smaller objectives that’ll act as tutorials as sorts for the game’s fighting engine and individual characters), a database about both the Marvel and Capcom universes (which unlocks as you play), Ranked and Casual online modes, and online lobbies with the ability to spectate matches, and of course a system for saving and watching replays.
+At launch, players will have access to full Arcade and VS CPU modes, a cinematic story campaign, Mission Mode (a collection of smaller objectives that’ll act as tutorials as sorts for the game’s fighting engine and individual characters), a Training mode, a database about both the Marvel and Capcom universes (which unlocks as you play), Ranked, Casual, and Beginner’s League online modes, online lobbies with the ability to spectate matches, and of course a system for saving and watching replays.